tableau/tabcmd/docs/tabcmd_cmd.md

 File extension: The URL must include a file extension.
 The extension determines what's returned.
 A view can be returned in PDF, PNG, or CSV (summary data only) format.
 A Tableau workbook is returned as a TWB if it connects to a published data source or uses a live connection, or a TWBX if it connects to a data extract.

-Note: If you are downloading a view to a PDF or PNG file, and if you include a --filename parameter that includes the .pdf or .png extension, you do not have to include a .pdf or .png extension in the URL.
+Note: If you are downloading a view to a PDF or PNG file, and if you include a \-\-filename parameter that includes the .pdf or .png extension, you do not have to include a .pdf or .png extension in the URL.

-The saved file's name and location (optional): The name you use for --filename should include the file extension.
+The saved file's name and location (optional): The name you use for \-\-filename should include the file extension.
 If you don't provide a name and file extension, both will be derived from the URL string.
 If you don't provide a location, the file is saved to your current working directory.
 Otherwise, you can specify a full path or one that's relative to your current working directory.

 PNG size (optional): If the saved file is a PNG, you can specify the size, in pixels, in the URL.